jacobdennisp/Single-Page-Website/readme.md

 ## SINGLE PAGE WEBSITE PROJECT

-### Dear Students, This Project is uploaded her for your reference.
+### Dear Students, This Project is uploaded here for your reference.(Not For Cloud Computing Students)

 The instructions for you to Complete and Upload your assignments will be/have been mailed to you.